warrnn/stqa_codes/13_UAT_behave/README.md

   Scenario: Validate pet creation
-    When I create a pet with name "Buddy", category "dog", gender "MALE", birthday "2024-01-01" Then the pet list should show "Buddy" with all the correct details: "dog", "MALE", "2024-01-01"
+    When I create a pet with name "Buddy", category "dog", gender "MALE", birthday "2024-01-01" Then the pet list should show "Buddy" with the correct details: "dog", "MALE", "2024-01-01"

   Scenario: Validate pet update
     When I create a pet with name "Buddy", category "dog", gender "MALE", birthday "2024-01-01"